ivytech-centralindiana-libraries/FBC-internal-procedures/2-general-info/general-info.md

 Library workers may help students with copying by showing them which buttons to push, how to use the coin machine, or showing them the correct placement of items to be copies, but may not demonstrate or make copies for them.
 This is due to the copyright laws and the Notice posted on the copier, which states "The Copyright Laws of the United States(Title 17,U.S. Code) Governs the Making of Photocopies or other Reproductions of Copyrighted Material.
 Any Person Using this Equipment is Liable for any Infringement."

 ##Scanning & Fax
+###Scan-to-Email
+1. Touch screen to begin
+2. Choose your scanning method:
+ - If a user is scanning documents that are unstapled and traditional paper size (8.5” x 11”) and would like single or double sided scans, the user would select the “Document” category.
+ - If scanning an ID, certificate, picture, or document (other than 8.5” x 11”) the user selects “Book” as their scanning category.
+3. Select Scan-to-Email
+4. Choose your intended file format:
+ - JPEG is a great format to select if scanning a state issued ID, certificate, or picture as it will send the item as a JPEG file which is traditionally a picture format.
+ - Word is a good format to choose if you are scanning an existing document and wish to send it online or edit the document further.
+ - If you just wish to view and print a document PDF would be an adequate solution.
+5. Choose your color preference as color, greyscale, or black and white.
+6. Choose your resolution as standard or high quality.
+7. Open the cover and place your item to be scanned on the glass face down aligning it with the left side.
+If scanning traditional documents place the unstapled documents into the document feeder upside down and backwards.
+8. Click Scan Now
+9. If you wish to scan the other side of a material on the Book scanner simply open the cover and flip the item and select, “Scan More Pages”.
+10. When finished click Next
+11. Type in your email you wish to send the scan to.
+ - The button to add numbers to your email address is to the left of the space button that is green with the numbers “123” on it.
+12. Click Send
+13. Then click I’m done
+14. Check your email!

+###Scan-to-Flash Drive
+1. Touch screen to begin
+2. Choose your scanning method:
+ - If a user is scanning documents that are unstapled and traditional paper size (8.5” x 11”) and would like single or double sided scans, the user would select the “Document” category.
+ - If scanning an ID, certificate, picture, or document (other than 8.5” x 11”) the user selects “Book” as their scanning category.
+3. Select Scan-to-Flash Drive
+4. Insert your flash drive into the USB port in front of the scanner
+5. Choose your intended file format:
+ - JPEG is a great format to select if scanning a state issued ID, certificate, or picture as it will send the item as a JPEG file which is traditionally a picture format.
+ - Word is a good format to choose if you are scanning an existing document and wish to send it online or edit the document further.
+ - If you just wish to view and print a document PDF would be an adequate solution.
+6. Choose your color preference as color, greyscale, or black and white.
+7. Choose your resolution as standard or high quality.
+8. Open the cover and place your item to be scanned on the glass face down aligning it with the left side.
+If scanning traditional documents place the unstapled documents into the document feeder upside down and backwards.
+9. Click Scan Now
+10. If you wish to scan the other side of a material on the Book scanner simply open the cover and flip the item and select, “Scan More Pages”.
+11. When finished click Next
+12. Then click I’m Done

+###Scan-to-Fax
+1. Touch screen to begin
+2. Choose your scanning method:
+ - If a user is scanning documents that are unstapled and traditional paper size (8.5” x 11”) and would like single or double sided scans, the user would select the “Document” category.
+ - If scanning an ID, certificate, picture, or document (other than 8.5” x 11”) the user selects “Book” as their scanning category.
+3. Select Scan-to-fax
+4. Choose your intended file format:
+ - JPEG is a great format to select if scanning a state issued ID, certificate, or picture as it will send the item as a JPEG file which is traditionally a picture format.
+ - Word is a good format to choose if you are scanning an existing document and wish to send it online or edit the document further.
+ - If you just wish to view and print a document PDF would be an adequate solution.
+5. Choose your color preference as color, greyscale, or black and white.
+6. Choose your resolution as standard or high quality.
+7. Open the cover and place your item to be scanned on the glass face down aligning it with the left side.
+If scanning traditional documents place the unstapled documents into the document feeder upside down and backwards.
+8. Click Scan Now
+9. If you wish to scan the other side of a material on the Book scanner simply open the cover and flip the item and select, “Scan More Pages”.
+10. Insert your money
+ - 25 cents for a one-sided U.S or Canada fax
+ - $1.00 for a one-sided International fax
+11. When finished scanning click Next
+12. Insert phone number
+13. Click accept/next
+14. Select “I’m Done”